 6 Ways to Adapt Your Content for Best Visibility on Pinterest

 There are plenty of ways you can drive relevant users to pin your off-Pinterest content or to get them to your Pinterest boards.
 You can promote Pins in your newsletter to gain new followers.
 You can add PinIt buttons to products and content on your site to help it end up on Pinterest:

 Here are 6 of the best strategies that you can implement as a business marketer to get the best visibility on Pinterest.

-1. Always Focus on Keywords
+1) Always Focus on Keywords

 This is probably the single most important thing you can do when marketing on Pinterest, rivaled only by using the right images (see strategy #2).
 Since users are actively utilizing this platform to research potential purchases, Pinterest is frequently used as a search engine.
 To boost visibility of your content, you’ll want to make sure that you’ve got keywords in all of your posts.

 There are multiple areas where you should be featuring keywords.
 The most obvious, and perhaps most important, place to add keywords is in the description of your pins.
-“Who loves dessert” might be enticing, but it won’t rank in search engines.
+“Who loves dessert?” might be enticing, but it won’t rank in search engines.
 “Delicious and easy chocolate cake recipe” will.

 In addition to the text that you add to your Pins, you’ll also want to add keywords on your boards and your profile.
 Having themed boards with titles and descriptions that are full of your chosen keyword(s) will help users find you quickly and can greatly increase your visibility.

-2. Use Only High-Quality, Platform-Optimized Images
+2) Use Only High-Quality, Platform-Optimized Images

-Pinterest is a highly-visual platform, filled with images of products, projects, designs, ideas and, of course, adorable puppies that users are excited to share.
+Pinterest is a highly visual platform, filled with gorgeous images of products, projects, designs, ideas and, of course, adorable puppies that users are excited to share.
 For brands to compete, you need to be using only high-quality, high-resolution, eye-catching images.

 One final important trick to note: brand images without faces in them get 23% more repins than those with human faces in them.
 This is basically the opposite of Facebook Ads, where images with smiling, attractive women can actually increase conversions.
 This is why you’ll see so many pictures cropped just at the neckline or with something obstructing the subject’s face, like these:

 Before you start creating your content and images for Pinterest, log onto the site and click around in your areas of interest and in the professional field you’ll be posting in.
 See what images draw your eye, which ones don’t, and why.
 On top of the visual strategies we just discussed, this is a great way to get the feel of what works and what doesn’t.
 Sometimes seeing for yourself what captures your attention can give you some inspiration.

-3. Maximize Profile Settings for Visibility
+3) Maximize Profile Settings for Visibility

 When it comes to boosting your visibility, you need to make sure that, first and foremost, your content is visible and easy to find.
 In order to do this, you’ll need to set up your profile in a way that allows for this.